-- e.
-After the pin is in place, install the retaining bolt & nut. - f.
-Release the tail boom and allow it to swing down (about 45°).
+5. After the pin is in place, install the M10 retaining bolt and Nylock nut.
+Recommended torque is 20 ft-lb.

+- Release the tail boom and allow it to swing down (about 45°).
 It may be necessary to put cardboard on the ground to avoid scraping the paint on the fin.
-(A piece of 2x4 or a pipe inserted into the end of the tail boom will also work to keep the fin off the ground). - 16.
+(A piece of 2x4 or a pipe inserted into the end of the tail boom will also work to keep the fin off the ground). - 7.
 Make sure the fork on the damper strut is centered on the "upper" tail boom connection tab.
 Adjust the tail boom tab by slightly bending if necessary (this should not be required unless the turbine is damaged in shipping).
 Attach the damper strut and furling cable to the tail boom using clevis pins and cotter pins provided in Tail Assembly Hardware Kit HK0002.
+If there appears to be a clearance issue between the damper and the nacelle, it is permissible to file the nacelle to create proper clearance.

-Figure 9: Tail Pivot Pin Cap
+Figure 10: Tail Pivot Pin Cap